opendata-swiss/ckanext-dcatapchharvest/README.md

 {"excluded_dataset_identifiers":["aaa@oevch", "fahrtprognose@oevch"]}
 ```

-Exclude resource rights from import: this prevents the import of datasets with certain resource
+Exclude resource license from import: this prevents the import of datasets with certain resource
-rights.
+license.

 ```
-{"excluded_rights":["NonCommercialWithPermission-CommercialWithPermission-ReferenceRequired"]}
+{"excluded_license":["NonCommercialWithPermission-CommercialWithPermission-ReferenceRequired"]}
 ```

 Both configurations only work on the first import.
 Once imported the harvest